-2.3.
+- 2.3.
 Wording for trade unions, and/or verification of the draft wording from the target company to its trade unions.
-Verify the timing of the notification as set out in the collective bargaining agreement.

-3. Inform / Notify 3.1.
-The (European) works council(s), if applicable, of both the purchaser and the target; 3.2.
-Trade unions; 3.3.
-Management and/or key staff; 3.4.
-The Social Economic Council, if the merger qualifies as a merger as defined in the Merger Code.
-4. Consult 4.1.
+Verify the timing of the notification as set out in the collective bargaining agreement. - 3.1.
+The works council(s), if applicable, of both the purchaser and the target; - 3.2.
+Trade unions; - 3.3.
+Management and/or key staff; - 3.4.
+The Social Economic Council, if the merger qualifies as a merger as defined in the Merger Code, which notification is an obligation from purchaser and seller. - 4.1.
 At least once in person with the (complete) works council(s).
-This is mandatory for the works council(s) to provide advice.
-4.2.
-Trade unions, although their level of involvement will depend whether the transaction is likely to have consequences for individual employees and whether consultation with the trade unions is obliged according to a collective bargaining agreement.
-An invitation to consult is mandatory if the Merger Code applies.
-5. Implement 5.1.
-After the works council has provided advice, confirm in written form the manner and timing of the implementation of the decision.
-Verify whether the response is positive or negative, and arrange for written confirmation in good time in order to take further steps.
-II.
-Obligations of the target 1.
-Check whether 1.1. the transaction makes it necessary to ask the works council to render advice.
+This is mandatory for the works council(s) to provide advice. - 4.2.
+Trade unions, although their level of involvement will depend on whether the transaction is likely to have consequences for individual employees and whether consultation with the trade unions is obliged according to a Collective Bargaining Agreement ("CBA").
+An invitation to consult is mandatory if the Merger Code applies. - 5.1.
+After the works council has provided written advice, confirm in written form the manner and timing of the implementation of the decision.
+Verify whether the response is positive or negative.
+In case of the latter it is key to inform the works council in writing whether conditions set by the works council will be met and if not, why.
+Bear in mind that after a negative advice the implementation of the decision should be suspended with one month unless the works council confirms differently.

+- 1.1. the transaction makes it necessary to ask the works council to render advice.
 This must be done in good time (meaning that a final decision may not be taken, an agreement may not be entered into, and the advice of the works council must have an influence on the transaction).
-Please note that the target may be obliged to involve its works council, even if the intended decision to enter into the transaction is taken at a (much) higher level; the purchaser wishes to be involved in correspondence with the works council of the target in light of its possible future promises towards the staff;
+Please note the target may be obliged to involve its works council, even if the decision to enter into the transaction is taken at a (much) higher level; - 1.2. the purchaser wishes to be involved in correspondence with the works council of the target in light of its possible future promises towards staff;